 16.2.1 the Foreground IP is identified and recorded;

-16.2.4 in exercising the rights in Condition 16.2 the Contractor takes due consideration of the Authority’s attitude to access to essential medicines in the developing world.
+16.2.4 in exercising the rights in Clause 16.2 the Contractor takes due consideration of the Authority’s attitude to access to essential medicines in the developing world.

-16.2.5 in exercising the rights in Condition 16.2 the Contractor takes due consideration of the Authority’s attitude to the inappropriate use of patents;
+16.2.5 in exercising the rights in Clause 16.2 the Contractor takes due consideration of the Authority’s attitude to the inappropriate use of patents;

 16.2.6 all such patent applications are diligently prosecuted having regard to all relevant circumstances; and

 16.2.7 in the event that the Contractor elects to abandon prosecution of a patent application protecting applications of the outcome of the Research (including the Foreground IP), the Contractor shall inform the Authority’s Representative as soon as reasonably practical and in any event no less than two (2) months in advance of the patent application lapsing and the Authority shall have the right but not the obligation to take assignment of the Intellectual Property associated with the application free of charge and to manage its prosecution.